SitekickRemastered/Art/README.md

 # Art
 This repository stores archives of original Sitekick .swf files, as well as decompiled / repaired .fla files.

+# Tracking Spreadsheet
+Anyone can view the art spreadsheet on [Onedrive](https://1drv.ms/x/s!AqDfnlkdiGWwpV_gBEGeuU-uP5Ro?e=Ib5Jwk) but only contributors can edit.
+Ping Crow on Discord for edit permissions.

 # Source directory
 Contains all archives of chip libraries, game files, etc. that have been scraped from [archive.org](https://archive.org/) or simlar.